bigbio/hvantk/README.md

 # hvantk
-Hail multiomics variant annotation toolkit.
+Hail-based multiomics variant annotation toolkit.

 # Things to do: